4 Flat Fee MLS Companies in Vermont

 • If speed is a priority, consider a cash buyer or iBuyer for a fast sale.

-• A local real estate agent can offer full-service support, potentially leading to a higher sale price.
+• A local real estate professional can offer full-service support, potentially leading to a higher sale price.

 If you’re unsure whether FSBO is the right choice, HomeLight can connect you with top agents in your area to explore all your options.